excomputing/iac/src/ec2/0004/README.md

 For this example, ensure the subnet is a private subnet.
 Visit Amazon's pages for more details about <a href="https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ec2/create-launch-template.html">launch templates</a>.

 <br>

 ### Before launching

-A simple option for accessing an instance that only has a private subnet, is to associate the private subnet with an EICE ().
+A simple option for accessing an instance that only has a private subnet, is to associate the private subnet with an <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect-with-ec2-instance-connect-endpoint.html" target="_blank">EICE</a> (EC2 Instance Connect Endpoint); <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-ec2-instance-connect-endpoints.html#create-eice-cli" target="_blank">more</a>.
 The relevant command is

 ```bash
 aws ec2 create-instance-connect-endpoint --subnet-id {subnet.identifier}
 ```

-It creates the endpoint and associates it with a subnet in question.
+It creates the endpoint, and associates it with a subnet in question.
 Details of endpoints, and their associated subnets, are retrivable via

 ```bash
 aws ec2 describe-instance-connect-endpoints --region {region.code}
 ```

 <br>

 ### Launching a machine